Applications open September 1!

 I have a strong interest in pursuing research during my clinical training.
 Do I need to do anything special to be considered for the Research Concentration Program?Applicants with strong research training who wish to pursue post-doctoral level research during residency (see our RC program page for details) should let us know once receiving an invitation to interview.
 Formal consideration for the RCP occurs in late Spring after the match.

 Do I need to apply separately for any PGY1 options offered through MGH/McLean Psychiatry?No, we’re just one program from the standpoint of ERAS, so you should select “MGH/McLean Adult Psychiatry” to match with any of our PGY1 options.
-Preference of internship will be requested after the match in the spring.
+Preference must be requested in the time between your interview and Match.
+All internship placements will be announced on Match day.

 I’m an International Medical Graduate.
 Do you sponsor visas?
 Anything else I should know before I apply?We do sponsor J1 and H1B visas through the Partners International Office.
 Clinical experience in the United States is preferred, as well as solid passing scores on exams.
 Contact the ECFMG to apply through ERAS.